Gastroesophageal Reflux Disease (GERD)

 Is it GERD or something else?

 Sometimes, the symptoms of GERD may overlap with other conditions or be described with confusing terminology.
 Some examples include heartburn and acid reflux.
+Some patients may even suffer from functional dyspepsia (functional digestive disorder) that may overlap with GERD.

 How is GERD diagnosed?